 The deletion of a segment in a word.
-For example, the Classic Maya INTRANSITIVE verb "to dance" is derived from the noun ahk of "dance" to produce ahk 'taj < ahk' of taj < ahk (the phoneme taj (the phoneme taj)) (the phoneme taj (the phoneme ta syntax tense toponym
+For example, the Classic Maya INTRANSITIVE verb "to dance" is derived from the noun ahk'ot "dance" to produce ahk'taj < ahk'ot + -aj (the phoneme /o/ has thus been syncopated).

+syntax